Wow. There are some seriously powerful Ayurveda practices to improve your health.

 Science has proven that there are over 100 health benefits of meditation, so it seems today we have the scientific proof that these mind-body exercises for health do indeed work.

 However, Ayurveda health practices also go beyond just meditating.
 A list of Ayurveda health practices includes diet, sleep, hygiene (personal and mental) and other areas of wellbeing.

 Ayurveda itself actually means Knowledge of Life (Ayur = life, Veda = knowledge).

 There are lots of ways to use Ayurveda practices to improve your health.

 Ayurveda can be used to create physical, mental, emotional and spiritual health.
 It achieves this through the use of food, beverages, herbal supplements, mindfulness, and exercise.

-One of the most popular Ayurvedic techniques currently is oil pulling.
+One of the most popular Ayurvedic health techniques, for instance, is oil pulling.

 - It creates overall wellness